hysds/notebook_pge_wrapper/README.md

 python setup.py install
 ```

-`notebook-pge-wrapper` will have 3 main sub-commands
+`notebook-pge-wrapper` will have 4 main sub-commands
 * `create` - generates a base skeleton project for end-users to develop notebook PGEs
 * `specs` - takes a `-n <path to notebook>` argument and generates a `hysdsio` and `job_spec` json file in the `docker/` directory
 * `execute` for notebook execution
+* `dockerfile`  updates the Dockerfile template with values from `settings.yml`

 ```bash
 $ notebook-pge-wrapper --help